 - Your reasons for seeking a graduate degree in Sociology.

-- If there are any weaknesses in the application file, such as poor grades, lack of previous Sociological coursework, or low GRE scores, you should address them.
+- If there are any weaknesses in the application file, such as poor grades, you should address them.

-4. Two Writing Samples of approximately 5 - 15 pages in length.
-The samples may be a previously submitted term paper or an original essay.
+5. One Writing Sample of approximately 10-15 pages in length.
+The sample may be a previously submitted term paper or an original essay.
 This requirement provides the applicant with the opportunity to demonstrate research and analytical abilities.

 Office of International Admissions

 Please see the links below for more information on our graduate program.
-You may contact the Graduate Director, Dr. Lisa Broidy (email@example.com; 505.277.2501), or the Coordinator of Graduate Academic Advisement, Shoshana Handel (firstname.lastname@example.org; 505.277.2501) with questions.
+You may contact the Graduate Director, Dr. Owen Whooley (email@example.com), or the Coordinator of Graduate Academic Advisement, Shoshana Handel (firstname.lastname@example.org; 505.277.2501) with questions.